 How does the Edifier W860NB connect to your phone?

-Connecting to the headphones is a bit of a choose your own adventure: NFC, Bluetooth, and good ‘ol TRRS 3.5mm plug are all viable options.
-Seeing as these are billed as wireless noise cancelling headphones, most will probably forgo the included aux cable.
-In that case, streaming quality is good thanks to the aptX codec support.
+Connecting to the headphones is a bit of a choose your own adventure scenario: NFC, Bluetooth, and the good 3.5mm plug are all viable options.
+Seeing as this is billed as a pair of wireless noise cancelling headphones, most will probably forgo the included aux cable.
+In that case, the streaming quality is good thanks to the aptX codec support.

-A neat feature of these headphones is their ability to connect to two devices simultaneously.
+You can use Bluetooth multipoint to connect the W860NB to two devices simultaneously.
 This means you can alternate between which device is the primary source by simply pausing on one and playing on the other.

 Related: Why I’m sticking to wired headphones